-We’re proud of the fact that over 65% of the traffic to the SHE Media Partner Network is from organic search.
-But it didn’t happen overnight, nor did it happen without partners, editorial teams and writers that take their content seriously.
+We’re proud of the fact that over 55% of the traffic to the SHE Media Partner Network is from organic search.
+But it didn’t happen overnight, nor did it happen without partners, editorial teams and writers who take their content seriously.
 They’ve educated themselves on the workings of Google and lean into data to make their content decisions.
 If you’ve been hustlin’ away on your blog and aren’t seeing any traffic from Google organic, it’s time to ask yourself the hard questions!

 1. How much do you know about SEO?